Genes or lifestyle:the bigger inheritance ?

 Sadly, in most Indian homes, my parent’s included, genes trump lifestyle.

 In our close family there are three people who are overweight and have hypertension.
 The fourth, the daughter in law is at her correct weight and does not have a lifestyle disease.
 People often joke that she has good genes.
-However, what is completely ignored is that she only eats three meals with gaps of five hours, does not snack or drink more than one cup of tea and regularly goes for a walk.
+What is completely ignored is that she only eats three meals with gaps of five hours, does not snack or drink more than one cup of tea and regularly goes for a walk.
 The other three members often overeat, snack continuously, and have multiple cups of tea, rarely exercising.

 Both in Ayurveda and naturopathy, we lay a lot of emphasis on daily routine or Dincharya.
 Simply put, it is what we do all day long that is the chief determinant of not just our health but everything that’s shaping our life.